-A Logistics Technician earns an average wage of $15.24 per hour.
+A Logistics Technician earns an average wage of $16.07 per hour.
 People in this job generally don't have more than 20 years' experience.
-Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.
+Pay for this job rises steadily for more experienced workers, but goes down noticeably for the few employees with more than 20 years' experience.

 Job Description for Logistics Technician

 The role of logistics technicians is an extremely important one.
 The main purpose of having logistics technicians is to ensure that all supplies and equipment for a certain location are taken care of.
 This usually involves the choosing, ordering, and distributing of important equipment.
 In order to maintain the best organization, all supplies and equipment must be accounted for when doing inventory.
 These inventory reports must be completed with the highest amount of accuracy in order for everyone at the specific location to get the supplies they need.Read More...

 If certain supplies are low, logistics technicians must be able to order them before they run out.
 In many cases, logistics technicians will personally transport important equipment to the business themselves.
 This may require a license to drive a commercial truck in case there is a large amount of supplies.
 Once the equipment is at the location, logistics technicians must work with fellow employees to ensure that all supplies are distributed to their correct departments.